ddascalescu/app-film-ratings/README.md

      - number of times rated 0-1, 1-2, 2-3, etc. (option for granularity)
      - number of times rating a year
  - Define custom analytics that the user wants to see often, display on main analytics screen
+ - Settings
+   - Changing granularity and scale of ratings - I.e. can set min, max, and step
+ - 'date joined' value in 'about' section
+   - can include as line in date-based charts, to distinguish between old and new rating systems
+ - Syncing save files between devices - maybe gdrive?
+ - Exporting data
+   - json, csv, etc.
+   - export chart PNGs

 #
 [Dan Dascalescu](https://github.com/ddascalescu)